alexvannoy/ExampleShinyApp/README.md

-# ExampleRAPI
+# ExampleShinyApp
-This is primarily an R repo that holds a tiny R web-app to be used in my Kubernetes learning experience.
-However, it should also function as a passable template for other R web services.
+This is primarily an R repo that holds a tiny R shiny app to be used in my Kubernetes learning experience.
+However, it should also function as a passable template for other R shiny apps.

 # test.bat
 ## build